UniversalDependencies/docs/_bal/index.md

 Possessive pronouns are generally the personal pronouns with the genitive suffix _-ī_; but unlike nouns, they are written together with the suffix as one word.
 We treat them as distinct lexemes with their own lemma and with the `Poss=Yes` feature, not as genitive forms of the non-possessive personal pronouns.
-The form ending in _-ī_ are used attributively; there are also predicative forms with an additional _-g_.
+The forms ending in _-ī_ are used attributively; there are also predicative forms with an additional _-g_.
 **TODO: Is there a feature we can use to distinguish the predicative form?**

 At least for the distal demonstrative, the genitive/possessive form is also used before the oblique case